-Baking bread in a dutch oven with charcoal requires an article all to itself.
-(That article is on the way…)
+Baking bread in a Dutch oven with charcoal requires an article.

 A covered cast iron pot traps steam and allows the bread to spring up (oven spring) or rise further while cooking.

-When a loaf is baking uncovered oven spring will only happen until the heat forms the outside of the bread and stops it from rising to its full potential.
+When a loaf is baking in an uncovered oven, spring will only happen until the heat forms the outside of the bread and stops it from rising to its full potential.

-The Dutch oven is actually imitating what happens inside the professional steam-injected oven.
+The Dutch oven is imitating what happens inside the professional steam-injected oven.
 These are the ovens that bakers use.

 How to Make No-Knead Bread in a Cast-Iron Dutch Oven

 My 3 Tips – For Using A Cast Iron Dutch Oven To Bake Bread

-Follow my 3 tips below and you will have a fantastic loaf of bread every time from your little workhorse the “cast-iron Dutch oven”.
+Follow my three tips below, and you will have a fantastic loaf of bread every time from your little workhorse, the “cast-iron Dutch oven.”

-A high temperature is required when baking a loaf of bread so it will rise quickly.
-The difference when using a Dutch oven as opposed to baking on an open tray or similar is that the heat and steam inside the covered oven rise the loaf.
+A high temperature is required when baking a loaf of bread so that it will rise quickly.
+The difference when using a Dutch oven instead of baking on an open tray is that the heat and steam inside the covered oven rise the loaf.

 This rising is known as “the spring.”

 When a loaf is baked in the open, the crust can harden, dry out, and become too dark brown and will not have risen to its full capacity as it would have with the steam.

-Depending upon the recipe and time in the covered oven your loaf may not have the color crust you would like.
+Depending upon the recipe and time in the covered oven, your loaf may not have the color crust you want.

 You can control the coloring of your bread by baking it with the lid on the Dutch oven for 20 minutes and then without the lid for 10 to 15 minutes (or more).

-I have a great article here about how hot Dutch ovens can get here.
+I have a great article about how hot Dutch ovens can get must-read before using cast iron.

 Traditional Cast Iron Dutch Oven